BoxHezi/Rostr-Landing-Page/README.md

+Alright bois, i'm just setting us up with something really quick, this is a landing page for our organization.
+When we have the designs for a static site we can then start developing it properly.

 # [Start Bootstrap - Coming Soon](https://startbootstrap.com/template-overviews/coming-soon/)

 [Coming Soon](https://startbootstrap.com/template-overviews/coming-soon/) is a simple coming soon theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a background video with a mobile background image fallback.